kaifishr/kaifishr.github.io/_posts/2021-03-01-neural-grid.md

     x_p = h(z_p)
 \end{equation}

 In Equation \eqref{eq:zgrid}, $\Omega_p$ represents the receptive field over which the weighted sum is calculated.
-This is shown for a two dimensional grid and a kernel size of 3 in [Figure 1](#fig:neuralgrid) where the weighted sum over three grid cells is formed.
-For a three dimensional grid, the receptive field would be of size $k \times k$ ($q \times q$).
+This is shown for the case of a two-dimensional grid in [Figure 1](#fig:neuralgrid) with a receptive field size (i.e. kernel size) of 3 and stride 1.
+As can be seen in [Figure 1](#fig:neuralgrid), the weighted sum is computed over three grid cells each.
+For a three-dimensional grid, the receptive field would be of size $k \times k$.
+It is also interesting to note, that due to the neural grid's architecture and the associated processing scheme, there are the same number of biases as there are weights.

-Within the grid, weights are shared by several neurons due to overlapping receptive fields.
-Due to the neural grid's processing scheme, there are the same number of weights and biases.
+Weights within the grid are shared by several neurons due to overlapping receptive fields.
+Thus, as [Figure 1](#fig:neuralgrid) shows, each weight within the grid contributes to three neurons in the consecutive layer.

-As [Figure 1](#fig:neuralgrid) shows, each weight within the grid contributes to three neurons in the consecutive layer.
-This must also be taken into account in the subsequent calculation of the gradients insofar as the error signals for the respective weights must be accumulated.
+This must also be taken into account in the gradient computation insofar as the error signals for the respective weights must be accumulated.
+Fortunately, however, PyTorch's autograd engine takes care of this for us.

+#### Formulating Grid Processes with Unfolding Operations

-The mapping within the grid can also be represented as a special kind of vector-matrix multiplication, which allows to use PyTorch's unfolding operations that allow a massive speedup.
-In the following a few example for the two and three dimensional case shall demonstrate how the problem can be formulated using unfolding operations.
+There is no out-of-box functionality within the PyTorch library that can perform the processes inside the grid as described above.
+One possibility would be to create the individual grid cells as a tensor and iterate over the grid with two for-loops.
+However, this would be incredibly slow (see comparison further below).
+Luckily, the mapping within the grid can also be represented as a special kind of vector-matrix multiplication, where the matrix is a sparse matrix with shared weights.
+This allows us to use PyTorch's blazingly fast unfolding operations which results in a massive speedup compared to a naive loop-based implementation.

+The following two examples show how the mapping between two consecutive grid layers can be formulated using unfolding operation for the case of a two- and three-dimensional grid.

-### Unfolding in a Two Dimensional Neural Grid
+#### Unfolding in a Two Dimensional Neural Grid

 For a neural grid layer consisting of activations $\boldsymbol{x}$ and weights $\boldsymbol{w}$ each consisting of five elements, a kernel size of $k=3$, and stride 1, Equation \eqref{eq:zgrid} can be written as